wither/wither.github.io/_posts/2023-01-09-throwback.markdown

 ### WS01 Flags

-From here, I found the 2 flags for the machine with ease.
+From here, I found the two flags on the machine with ease (flags 5 & 6).
 The first being on BlaireJ's desktop:

 ![flag 5](/assets/img/posts/throwback/18_flag5.webp)